Lowemarklund/Lowemarklund.github.io/_posts/2017-11-10-how-I-implemented-comments-and-open-graph.md

 ## Open Graph
 Open Graph is a technology first introduced by Facebook in 2010 and is a method of including meta information in a web page to allow an accurate represention of the page's content when it is linked to or posted on a social network.
 I works by placing meta-tags in the head section of the html file.
 The tags specify what should be used as title, description, image etc. when the page is linked on a social network.
 If nothing is specified the social network itself chooses what title, description or image to use which can result in random and unwanted results.

-I created Open Grapgh information for site name, title, type, description, url and image.
+I created Open Graph information for site name, title, type, description, url and image.